ivan-veselovsky/dominators-finder/README.md

 #### Task Description

-Definition of ‘post-lead’: In a single-entry, single-exit control flow graph (CFG), a node _u_ post-leads _v_ if every path from _v_ to the exit includes _u_.
+Definition of ‘dominator’: In a single-entry, single-exit control flow graph (CFG), a node _u_ dominators _v_ if every path from _v_ to the exit includes _u_.

 Implement a Java http server with a REST API that gets as an